jEdit-editor/jEdit/README.SRC.txt

     <https://adoptium.net/de/temurin/releases/?version=11> or from
     your package manager - e.g. openjdk-11-jdk.

- For building the windows installer (for the final step):
+ For building the Windows installer (for the final step):

   - Inno Setup 6.0.0 or newer.
 Get it from <https://www.jrsoftware.org/isdl.php>
   - A box running windows or wine, e.g. on *nix.
 If Inno Setup should be run via wine, a wine version of at least 1.3.10 is required because of a bug in earlier wine versions.

- For building the OS X disk image (DMG) for easy distribution (for the final step):
+ For building the macOS disk image (DMG) for easy distribution (for the final step):

-  - A box running OS X
+  - A box running macOS

 * Tasks